talon-one/TalonOnePHPsdk/docs/Api/IntegrationApi.md

 Update audience name

 Update the name of the given audience created by a third-party integration.
-Sending a request to this endpoint does **not** trigger the rule engine.
+Sending a request to this endpoint does **not** trigger the Rule Engine.
 To update the audience's members, use the [Update customer profile](#tag/Customer-profiles/operation/updateCustomerProfileV2) endpoint.

 ### Example